jtwy23/seed2cigar/README.md

 ---
 This is a five page website designed to be more like a single scrolling page website project.
 It consists of 6 sections including Home, Cigar Globe, Cigar Journey, Cigar Talk, Cigar Quiz and Contact sections.
-The reason for the extra pages is the Cigar Quiz app that was developed for an enhanced user experience.
+The reason for the extra pages is the Cigar Quiz that was developed for an enhanced user experience.
 The main aim of this project is for new cigar enthusiasts to come and visit the website and learn about the main points of cigar culture and be able to navigate easily through the website to get to the information they require.
-This website contains simple, easy to understand information to help the user get around cigar culture Such as the ‘Cigar Globe’ section where the user can learn about the main cigar producing countries of the world.
+This website contains simple, easy to understand information to help the user get around cigar culture.
+Such as the ‘Cigar Globe’ section where the user can learn about the main cigar producing countries of the world.
 The ‘Cigar Journey’ section has an easy to navigate section for a user to learn and understand how a cigar is made from start to finish.
 Or like the ‘Cigar Talk’ section which gives a list of terms they may come across in the early stages of their own cigar journey.
 The ‘Contact’ section is a simple